Camera Settings – How To Shoot For Exposure Blending with Luminosity Masks

 Capturing the scene correctly in-camera is certainly the most important step in any photography workflow – a Digital Blending workflow is no different.
 No amount of post-processing can save a mood-less, blurry scene.
-It is important that we understand the incredible machine that is our camera, so that we can truly do justice to the wonderful scene in front of us.
+It is important that we understand the incredible machine that is our camera so that we can truly do justice to the wonderful scene in front of us.
 This understanding comes from regular study and practice.
+In this week’s article, we’re going to look at our Camera Settings – How To Shoot For Exposure Blending with Luminosity Masks.

 How is shooting for Digital Blending different to shooting for HDR?